kakitone/finishingTool/README.md

 2. After the processing, take the file whose name is **improved3.fasta** in destinedFolder and this is your output file.
 3. If you want to visualize the output against the reference, you can use software like Gepard.

+## Options ##
+Supplementary usage:
+1. Fast mode (e.g. for large and complex genomes , you may want to use this mode to get results faster; However, there will be a bit of computation vs quality trade-off if you want to use this mode; We suggest that you use this mode only when you got stuck in the standard mode):

+python finisherSC.py destinedFolder MUMmer3.23 -f True
+[It means that you want to use the fast mode ]

+2. Pick from previous jobs (e.g. you have got improved2.fasta but the cluster node timeout and you want to start from improved2.fasta instead of from scratch)

+python finisherSC.py destinedFolder MUMmer3.23  -p improved2.fasta

+3. Mapping between old contigs and new contigs(e.g. you want to know how the contigs from contigs.fasta are mapped to improved3.fasta )

+python finisherSC.py destinedFolder MUMmer3.23 -o contigs.fasta_improved3.fasta
+[It will then output the alignment of improved3.fasta against contigs.fasta.
+The output will be shown in the terminal and in mappingResults.txt at the destinedFolder]

+4. You can always use -h to get the usage suggestion.

+python finisherSC.py -h
+usage: finisherSC.py [-h] [-p PICKUP] [-o MAPCONTIGS] [-f FAST]
+                     folderName mummerLink

+FinisherSC : a repeat-aware tool to upgrade de-novo assembly with long reads

+positional arguments:
+  folderName
+  mummerLink

+optional arguments:
+  -h, --help            show this help message and exit -p PICKUP, --pickup PICKUP
+                        Picks up existing work (input is noEmbed.fasta, improved.fasta or improved2.fasta) -o MAPCONTIGS, --mapcontigs MAPCONTIGS
+                        Maps new contigs to old contigs(input is of the format of contigs.fasta_improved3.fasta which means
+                        improved3.fasta will be mapped back to contigs.fasta;
+                        Output can be found in mappingResults.txt in the destinedFolder;)
+  -f FAST, --fast FAST  Fast aligns contigs (input is True)

 ## Remarks ##
 1. After passing through the finishingTool, it is advised to use a polishing tool(e.g. Quiver) to polish the improved contigs( i.e. improved3.fasta )